 On a recent afternoon, Keeylocko continued to nurse his tequila at the bar, sweating slightly.
 Aside from the faint hum of a fan, which didn’t provide much relief, the only sounds were insects chirping.
 Keeylocko’s eyes became soft...

-“A person has to go back to the land,” he said.
+A person has to go back to the land,” he said.
 “It creates thought.”

-Now; I was raised with a set of values that promoted diversity-- albeit as God's Christian soldiers.
-I did have racism awareness growing up and plenty of first-hand witness to Arizona's brand of bigotry.
+Now; I was raised with a set of values that promoted diversity (albeit as God's Christian soldiers) and I did have racism awareness growing up and plenty of first-hand witness to Arizona's brand of bigotry.
 But the depth and insidiousness of nation-wide systemic racism revealed itself in new ways to me everywhere.
-It is inescapable by design and white people have no idea how deep it runs, myself included.
-America's Original Sin is still the root of who we are... it's just more polished now.
-It is physically nauseating.
+It is inescapable by design and we white people have no idea how deep it runs, by design.
+America's Original Sin is still very much who we are.
+It's just more sophisticated and socially acceptable now.
+I felt physically nauseated.

 But then I witnessed something incredible: after 400 years of colonial control, a great reckoning seemed to be stirring within many Caucasian Americans as wave after wave emerged from all corners of the country, calling to end the perpetuation of violence and inequality towards black people-- indeed, all people of color on this land we share...

 Here finally, after months in the making, is my vision of Ed J.B.
 Keeylocko.
 I brought out his "swamp" green eyes.
 Above him is his signature Blue Dog Saloon.
-I include his pinto horse, Jazz, who seemed to be a perfect fit for this painting.
-He was an incredible man and led an incredible life -- I am sorry our paths never crossed in this world.
+I include his pinto horse, Jazz, who seemed to be a good fit for this painting.
+He was an incredible man and led an incredible life.
+I am sorry our paths never crossed in this world.
 For those who had the privilege of knowing him, I hope this portrayal of him comes close to doing him justice.